-The Edina Trust is a small charity (Registered Charity No. SC 033562).
-The origins of the Trust funds have led to an interest in funding activities which enhance the teaching and learning of science at primary school level.
+The Edina Trust is a small charity, registered in Scotland (Charity No. SC 033562).
+The origins of the Trust's funds have led to an interest in funding activities which enhance the teaching and learning of primary school science.

 The Edina Trust is a charity registered in Scotland and its offices are based in Oxfordshire.
 It provides grants mainly to schools and other organisations across the United Kingdom, but with some grants being awarded to organisations based or working overseas.
 The Trustees and staff have made a collective commitment to act with integrity throughout our organisation.

 The Edina Trust condemns corruption in all its forms and will not tolerate it in our activities or in those we do business with or support through grants.
 From the confines of our working environment, it is sometimes difficult to grasp the scale of the damage that bribery does to societies.
 It is not a victimless crime:

 "Corruption - undermines democracy and the rule of law, leads to violations of human rights, distorts markets, erodes the quality of life and allows organised crime, terrorism and other threats to human security to flourish.
 This evil phenomenon is found in all countries - big and small, rich and poor-corruption hurts the poor disproportionately by diverting funds intended for development, undermining a government's ability to provide basic services, feeding inequality and injustice and discouraging foreign aid and investment.
 Corruption is a key element in economic under-performance and a major obstacle to poverty alleviation and development."
 (Kofi Annan, former UN Secretary General)